Tiffany0410/TradingSystem/phase1/README.txt

     - In “RegularUserUsernameAndPassword.csv” or “AdminUserUsernameAndPassword.csv”, each line is in the following format and corresponds to one user: username, password, email

+    - In some places of our program that asks for input(ex. associates with ids or other information), it will only stop until you enter the correct/valid input.
+We will improve on that for phase 2.
+But for now, please bear with it.